stemke/SLmonitoring/beta_index.md

 Only 10 monitoring policies can exist at one time.
 However, a policy can be applied to multiple devices.

 ## Troubleshooting
-To view some metrics, like memory utilization, xen tools are required on your server.
-For information on installing xen tools, see [Preparing and importing images](../image-templates/import-image.html#preparing-and-importing-images).
+To view some metrics, like memory utilization, Xen tools are required on your server.
+For information on installing Xen tools, see [Preparing and importing images](../image-templates/import-image.html#preparing-and-importing-images).

 ## Feedback
 To provide feedback on this Beta, select **Devices -> Monitoring** or the device details page and click **Leave feedback** to complete a short survey.
-To leave the Beta and return to the standard view, click the **Leave the Beta** link on the **Devices -> Monitoring** page.
+To leave the Beta and return to the standard view, click the **Leave the Beta** link at the bottom of the **Devices -> Monitoring** page.